-4.3.2 Multi configuration
+5.3.2 Multi configuration

-You can also manage different configurations, whether in-source or out of source, and switch between them without having to re-issue the conan install command (Note however, that even if you did have to run conan install again, since subsequent runs use the same parameters, they would be very fast since packages would already have been installed in the local cache rather than in the project)
+You can also manage different configurations, in-source or out of source, and you can switch between them without taking the extra step of re-issuing the conan install command (even though this is not a speed-related issue, since the second time conan install is executed with the same parameters, it will run very fast: packages are installed in the local cache, not inside the project).

-''' $ git clone https://github.com/memsharded/example-hello.git $ conan install ./example-hello -s build_type=Debug --build=missing -if example-hello- $ conan install ./example-hello -s build_type=Release --build=missing -if example-hello- →build/release $ cd example-hello-build/debug && cmake ../../example-hello -G "Visual Studio 14 Win64" & (continues on next page) '''

 '''

+$ git clone https://github.com/memsharded/example-hello.git

+$ conan install ./example-hello -s build_type=Debug --build=missing -if example-hello-

+→build/debug

+$ conan install ./example-hello -s build_type=Release --build=missing -if example-hello-

+→build/release

+$ cd example-hello-build/debug && cmake ../../example-hello -G "Visual Studio 14 Win64" &

 →& cd ../..

-$ cd example-hello-build/release && cmake ../../example-hello -G "Visual Studio 14 Win64

-→" && cd ../..

 '''

+''' $ cd example-hello-build/release && cmake ../../example-hello -G "Visual Studio 14 Win64

-Note: You can either use the --install-folder or -if flags to specify where to generate the output files, or manually create the output directory and navigate to it before executing the conan install command.
+Note: You can use the --install-folder or -if to specify where to generate the output files or create manually the directory and change to it before execute the conan install command.